DeepSubsurfaceMicro/MICRO_575/hmk_06_S.Mitchell.md

 - Interaction traits colored with sequential color scale; however, information is not representative of a quantitative gradient.
-Human perception encourages us to see a relationship gradient that isn't there.
+Human perception encourages us to see a relationship gradient that isn’t there.

 - Color as a highlight: chosen highlight colors do not equally draw eye